 To use generic USB redirection, install one of the ctxusb packages based on your OS architecture.
+You can download the ctxusbpackage from the USB Support Packages section of Citrix Downloads page.

 To avoid the compatibility issue, ensure that you install the same version of Icaclient and ctxusb packages.